-With over 2100 people who took the time to write about there experience with this tea you can not go wrong.
-Especially with the 4.8 star rating they gave this Oolong tea.
+With over 2100 people who took the time to write about their experience with this tea, you can not go wrong.
+Especially with the 4.8-star rating, they gave this Oolong tea.

 Prince of peace Oolong tea

 There are 100 bags in the package.
-This tea is also available in a 2 or 4 pack deal to safe you some money.
+This tea is also available in a 2 or 4 pack deal to save you some money.